alex-gutev/live_cells/README.md

 ## Features

-This package provides a `ValueCell` interface which offers the following benefits over `ChangeNotifier` / `ValueNotifier`:
+This package provides `ValueCell`, an interface which offers the following benefits over `ChangeNotifier` / `ValueNotifier`:

 + Implementing a `ValueCell` which is an expression of other `ValueCell`'s, e.g. `a + b`,